How to Format eMMC Drive [2 Efficient Ways]

 How to Format eMMC Drive?

-Whether you are using Windows or Linux system, we'll guide you through the formatting process on both platforms in this section.
-Let's begin by looking at how to format an eMMC drive on Windows.
+Whether you're using a Windows or Linux system, we'll guide you through the formatting process on both platforms.
+Let's start by looking at how to format an eMMC drive on Windows.

 Guide 1.
 Format eMMC on Windows